tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

      Default values: memory = "16384"   vcpu = 4

-* **number_of_workers**.- How many worker nodes will be created by terraform.
-The number must be between 1 and 16.

-     Default value: 3

-* **chucky_net_addr**.- Network address for the routable network where all VMs are connected

-     Default value: 192.168.30.0/24

-* **provision_net_addr**.- Network address for the provisioning network where cluster nodes and provisioning host are connected.

-     Default value: 192.168.14.0/24

-* **support_net_config_nameserver**.- IP address for the external DNS server used by the support host.
-This name server is initialy used to resolve host names so the support host can register and install packages.

-     Default value: 8.8.8.8

-* **dns_zone**.- DNS base zone for the Openshift cluster.
-This is a private zone that is not resolvable outside the virtual networks or EC2 instance so any value can be used.

-     Default value:  tale.net

-*  **cluster_name**.- Used as the subdomain for the whole cluster DNS name.
-For example for a cluster name of **ocp4** and a dns zone of **tale.net** the whole cluster domain is **ocp4.tale.net**

-     Default value: ocp4

-* **ocp_version**.- Openshift version to be deployed.
-Available versions can be seen [here](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/)

-     Default value: 4.9.5

-* **provision_mac**.- MAC address for provision VM NIC in the routable (chucky) network.
-This is used in the DHCP server to assign a known IP to the provision VM in the chucky network.
-The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:9d:41:3c

-* **master_provision_mac_base**.- MAC address common part for the master NICs in the provisioning network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:74:dc:a0 to 52:54:00:74:dc:af.
-The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:74:dc:a

-* **master_chucky_mac_base**.- MAC address common part for the master NICs in the chucky network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:a9:6d:70 to 52:54:00:a9:6d:7f.
-The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:a9:6d:7

 * **worker_provision_mac_base**.- MAC address common part for the worker NICs in the provisioning network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:74:dc:d0 to  52:54:00:74:dc:df.
+The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 128 addresseses, from 52:54:00:74:dc:00 to  52:54:00:74:dc:80.
 The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:74:dc:d
+     Default value: 52:54:00:74:dc:

 * **worker_chucky_mac_base**.- MAC address common part for the worker NICs in the chucky network.
-The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:a9:6d:90  to 52:54:00:a9:6d:9f.
+The last character for the MAC address will be assigned dynamically by terraform and ansible allowing the creation of up to 16 addresseses, from 52:54:00:a9:6d:00  to 52:54:00:a9:6d:80.
 The letters in the MACs should be in lowercase.

-     Default value: 52:54:00:a9:6d:9

-* **architecture**.- This variable defines whether a provisioning network will be used (architecture = vbmc) or not (architecture = redfish).
-Only two values are accepted: **vbmc** and **redfish**.
-Depending on the value used, different infrastructure components will be created to support the chosen architecture model.

-     Default value: vbmc
+     Default value: 52:54:00:a9:6d:

 ### Assigning values to input variables